ismeup/Monitor/README.md

 # Monitor

-This is an utility, which provides system information about your server's health.
+This is an utility, which provides information about your server's health.
 To use this utility, you need to register it in your client area.
 To do this, open server (add it, if server is not created), then go to "Monitors" tab and create one by clicking "+" button

 ## Compiling